Averted with Madoka's mother who is implied to be a big whig at some company.

 One Degree of Separation: The third drama CD reveals that Kyoko and Mami worked together before the events of the anime.
 This was subtly hinted at in the anime proper.
 Then it further reveals that Kyoko once helped Madoka and Sayaka escape from a witch.
 This was not hinted at the anime because Madoka and Sayaka never actually saw Kyoko.

-By combing her Time Stands Still ability with a sufficient number of guns, Homura can make herself a literal version of this trope.
+By combining her Time Stands Still ability with a sufficient number of guns, Homura can make herself a literal version of this trope.
 Stop time, fire the guns from different angles, start time, and an army's worth of bullets stream toward a witch.

 One-Winged Angel: Charlotte in Episode 3.
 Starts off as a shout-out of Pukka and becomes a supremely creepy Takashi Murakami-style thing that looks like what you'd get if you mated a clown with a Sandworm.

-Our Witches Are Different: They are reality-warping Eldritch Abominations with specific powers that seem to be based on a combination of the location they were born at and whatever they were feeling at the time.
+Our Monsters Are Different: They are reality-warping Eldritch Abominations with specific powers that seem to be based on a combination of the location they were born at and whatever they were feeling at the time.
 They are "matured" magical girls whose soul gems became too corrupt.

 Out-of-Clothes Experience: Madoka and Homura in Episode 12 because they're somewhere between the physical plane and a higher plane.